 E2EE isn't new.
 Its principle is already mentioned in the 1964 memorandum “On Distributed Communications: IX.
 Security, Secrecy, and Tamper-Free Considerations”.
 Users of GnuPG (released in 1999) or Off-the-Record Messaging (OTR, released in 2004) already use E2EE for years.

 There are some pitfalls when you use E2EE and E2EE doesn't mean that you are in full control of your data.

 First of all, there are the endpoints of end-to-end encrypted communication.
 Nowadays, we mostly use our smartphones for communication and smartphones are generally less secure than classic personal computers.
 These smartphones likely contain all of your messages in cleartext, so an attacker can simply try to read your communication by attacking your smartphone.
 This isn't uncommon at all.
 Actually, intelligence services and police departments take this approach since it is easier to break into your smartphone than breaking state-of-the-art encryption.

 You have to protect all endpoints involved.
 E2EE doesn’t protect your communication on endpoints.
 Use full-disk encryption to protect messages on your devices.

 Unencrypted cloud backups

 The next pitfall are unencrypted cloud backups.
 Some services offer online backups, so you can restore all of your data in case of losing your device.
 However, these backups aren't always encrypted.
 This effectively undermines end-to-end encryption which is no E2EE anymore.
 An attacker can try to attack your service provider now or in case of public authorities, your service provider may be required by law to hand over unencrypted backups.

 Insecure encryption algorithms or implementations

-Some services developed their own encryption algorithms and sometimes we read conspiracy theories that the National Security Agency undermined AES and RSA, so we all have to use “no-name algorithms” in order to stay secure.
+Some services implemented custom self-developed encryption algorithms and sometimes we read conspiracy theories that the National Security Agency undermined AES and RSA, so we all have to use “no-name algorithms” in order to stay secure.
 The golden rule is to only use publicly-known and audited algorithms.

 However, focusing on algorithms isn't enough.
 A product isn't secure if it uses “AES-256”, “RSA-4096” or some “military-grade encryption”.
 The actual implementation of algorithms is also very important.